 Given the extensive steps required to create technological advances, laissez-faire leadership is great for those who wish to create or invent new technological products.
 For instance, cell phone technology is constantly in high demand.
 Fostering a laissez-faire work environment in this industry allows employees to be more creative and potentially innovate new cellular products.

 Here are a few ways to develop laissez-faire leadership in your workplace.

-Increase incentives: Leaders may need to offer more incentives to keep employees motivated and boost productivity.
-Whereas a typical laissez-faire work environment may reward or acknowledge employees only when they have successfully completed a task, outstanding laissez-faire leaders can create other rewards and incentives to keep employees motivated from the beginning of the process to the end.
+Leaders may need to offer more incentives to keep employees motivated and boost productivity.
+Whereas a typical laissez-faire work environment may reward or acknowledge employees only when they have completed a task, outstanding laissez-faire leaders can create other rewards and incentives to keep employees motivated from the beginning of the process to the end.

 Related: Leadership Skills at Work - Southwest Airlines Employee